iisandeshpoudel/attendance-system/NEON_DATABASE_CLEANUP_GUIDE.md

 -- Complete cleanup and reset in one transaction BEGIN;

--- Clear all data
+-- Clear all data (based on your actual schema)
-DELETE FROM audit_logs;
 DELETE FROM breaks;
 DELETE FROM attendance;
-DELETE FROM work_policies;
 DELETE FROM system_settings;
 DELETE FROM users;